 - Cotton nut milk bags or cheesecloth

-- Ziplock bags to use with cooking twine or rubber bands.
+- Ziplock bags for use with cooking twine or rubber bands.

 Step 1.
+Make the rice water.
 Soak the sticky rice in water in a large bowl for 15-20 minutes.
-Drain the milky-looking rice water, and save the water from pickling the mustard greens.
-Separate the rice from the water and save rice grains and water for later steps.
+Drain the milky-looking rice water and save it for pickling the mustard greens.

-Step 3.
-Wash the mustard greens in cold water and let dry, then cut them into large pieces, 3-4 inches long.
-Cut the stems into thin pieces about ¼ inch thick and 3-4 inches long.
-Add just enough salt (½ tablespoon) to mustard greens and massage the mustard greens with your fingers for 2-3 minutes.
-Rub salt into the greens until the leafy greens look bruised and wilted.
-Skip this step if you don’t have time.
+Step 4.
+Prep your mustard greens.
+Wash the mustard greens in cold water and let them dry, then cut them into large pieces, 3-4 inches long.
+Cut the thicker stems into thin pieces about ¼ inch thick and 3-4 inches long, and place in a large bowl.

-Step 6.
+Step 9.
+Fermentation time!
 Close the lid and keep the glass jar at room temperature.
-The sun is fine, too, for the quick fermentation to take place.
-This recipe is quick and easy and doesn't require a long time for the mustard greens to be pickled.
+For a quicker fermentation, keeping it in a sunny spot is fine, too.
+This recipe is fast and easy and doesn't require a long time for the mustard greens to be pickled.

-Step 7.
+Step 10.
 The color of the mustard greens will change from bright green to yellow as time passes.
-Check the mustard greens on day 2 and taste a small piece to see if you like the flavors.
-Taste the chilis if it’s too spicy and either pickle them for 2-4 more days or be done and place the glass jar in the fridge.
-It stays good for up to 4 weeks!
-Enjoy it daily!
-With your omelet, fried rice, salads, soups, or by itself!
+Check the mustard greens on day two and taste a small piece to see if you like the flavors.

 Helpful Kitchen notes